Volkswagen Golf R review

 But how do they translate in reality?
 Well, the R’s engine feels just as flexible as the GTI’s from low down, but it has much more top-end grunt.
 This means there’s little point spending the extra money on the R if you never plan on wringing its neck every now and again.

 Engines, performance and drive

 Perhaps the best thing about the Golf R is that it lets you use all of its performance.
 If the front tyres slip, the 4MOTION all-wheel-drive system can send virtually all of the engine’s power to the rear end in a fraction of a second.
 Whereas a high-powered front-drive car such as the SEAT Leon Cupra would be left floundering with its traction control light flickering, on a drag-race start the Golf simply digs all four tyres into the tarmac, grips and goes.

-The manual version will do 0-62mph in a mere 5.1 seconds in the hands of an expert, while the DSG model features launch control, and trims that to 4.9 seconds, regardless of who’s behind the wheel.
-If the larger estate version if your pick, you'll have to make do with the DSG gearbox, as the cheaper manual is not an option.
+The manual version will do 0-62mph in a mere 5.1 seconds, while the DSG model features launch control, and trims that to 4.9 seconds, regardless of who’s behind the wheel.
+If the larger estate version is your pick, you'll have to make do with the DSG gearbox, as the cheaper manual is not an option.
 That said, it’ll still cover the benchmark 0-62mph sprint in a hatchback-equalling 5.9 seconds, despite a 79kg weight penalty.

 On the road the hatch and estate feel effortlessly and equally quick, with the added reassurance of its all-wheel drive allowing you to exploit all of the available performance.
 There’s loads of grip, traction is excellent and, unlike front-wheel-drive rivals, you won’t find yourself troubling the traction control very often.